What are xanthine bladder stones?

 Xanthine stones form in concentrated urine that has an abnormally high xanthine concentration.
 But how does a cat develop abnormal xanthine concentrations in the urine?

-Xanthine is a substance that is produced in the breakdown of certain proteins.
-When xanthine is produced, there is a specific enzyme (xanthine oxidase) that breaks it down into other substances that can be readily eliminated from the body.
-If a cat does not have adequate levels of the xanthine oxidase enzyme, elevated levels of xanthine can build up in the urine.
+Xanthine is a substance that is produced in the breakdown of purines, which are found in animal proteins.
+There is a specific enzyme (xanthine oxidase) that then breaks it down further into uric acid, which is eliminated from the body.
+If a cat does not have adequate levels of the xanthine oxidase enzyme, elevated levels of xanthine can build up in the blood and spill over into the urine.
 This leads to the formation of xanthine urinary tract stones.

 Xanthine oxidase enzyme deficiency is a hereditary defect that can occur in cats.